andangrd/react-native-markdown-package/README.md

 # react-native-markdown-package
-Package for implementing markdown syntax in React Native.
+Node Module Package for implementing markdown syntax in React Native.
 Contribution, Pull Request, or anything else from you guys will be really appreciated. :)

 ## Getting started